RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/event-driven-services.md

 ##### Creating Orders and Payments Consumer in Order Service

-In the `order-service` project, Create a new Java class, `KafkaOrdersConsumer.java` in `src/main/java/com/redhat/cloudnative` to consume messages from the Kafka `orders` topic.
-The `onMessage()` method allows you to store a new order in MongoDB based consumed `KafkaMessage`.
-Copy the following entire code into `KafkaOrdersConsumer.java`.
+In the `order-service` project, Create a new Java class, `KafkaOrders.java` in `src/main/java/com/redhat/cloudnative` to consume messages from the Kafka `orders` and `payments` topic.
+Copy the following entire code into `KafkaOrders.java`.

 ~~~java
 package com.redhat.cloudnative;